 There are three parts to the Workflows Quickstart.
 Each is independent, with its own learning objectives and time and cost estimates to complete.
-You should do the three in order, but you don’t need to do them in one setting.
+You should do the three in order, but you don’t need to do them in one sitting.

 This exercise will give you a feel for the mechanics of running a workflow successfully on

 data in the data table.
-For input you’ll use downsized sample data (stored in a public Google bucket) already referenced in the workspace "sample" table.
+For input, you’ll use downsized sample data (stored in a public Google bucket) already referenced in the workspace "sample" table.
 The workflow is set up to take input from and write output to the table.
 For Part 1 of the Quickstart, the setup has been done for you.
 You will get an overview of the form, choose data (pre-loaded in the workspace table), and launch the workflow.

 How much will it cost?
 How long will it take?

 The exercise should take no more than fifteen minutes (unless you are in the queue a long time) and cost a few pennies.

 Hint: Right-click to open the tutorial demo in a new tab

 Before you start - Clone your own Quickstart workspace